wui-hong/tp/docs/UserGuide.md

 * The name must contain only alphabets, numbers, and spaces.
 It cannot be empty and is case-insensitive.

 <div markdown="span" class="alert alert-danger">
-:heavy_exclamation_mark: Note: The order of the parameters is NOT flexible.
+:heavy_exclamation_mark: The order of the parameters is NOT flexible.
 </div>

 Examples: